WEB MAGAZINE

 【Academic features】

-The most distinctive feature of our curriculum is that students study both life science and information science, so-called wet and dry sciences.
-Having a bird's eye view of these two fields, which were previously considered to be opposites, we offer unique lectures, experiments, and practical activities that enable students to acquire both wet and dry skills.
-To achieve this goal, faculty members from the Department of Biological Sciences in the Graduate School of Science, the Department of Medical Information and Life Science in the Graduate School of Frontier Sciences, and the Department of Computer Science in the Graduate School of Information Science and Technology work together to provide specialized education in their respective fields.
+To achieve this, faculty members from a range of research departments—including the Department of Biological Sciences in the Graduate School of Science, the Department of Computational Biology and Medical Sciences in the Graduate School of Frontier Sciences, and the Department of Computer Science in the Graduate School of Information Science and Technology—collaborate across disciplines to provide specialized education in both life sciences and computational sciences.

 TAGS